Tashy Bohm: High school career

 Raised in the Long Valley section of Washington Township, Morris County, New Jersey, Bohm attended West Morris Central High School.
 Her time of 1:04.62 stood as a national public high school short course 100-meter backstroke record from February 8, 1997, until Lauren English posted a 1:04.23 time on February 7, 2004, at the Morris County Championships, according to the National Interscholastic Swimming Coaches Association (NISCA).
 The record had been previously officially set in 1997 by New Jersian Jennelle Ritchie at 1:04.86 and surpassed by New Jersian Kelly Hecking in an unrecognized hand-timed 1:03.10.
 Prior to Ritchie, New Jersian Lisa Iori had held the record since 1980.
 Bohm had several Morris County Championship records that were eventually broken.

 Bohm won the 100-yard backstroke in consecutive years at the NJSIAA Meet of Champions from 1994 through 1996.
 In both 1995 and 1996, Hecking finished second.
 In the 1997 NJSIAA meet 3-time defending champion Bohm finished second to Hecking who eclipsed Bohm's 56.99 state record with a 55.94 in the prelims before beating Bohm by a 55.64 to 56.84 margin in the finals.
-At the same NJSIAA champsionship meet, Bohm touched second to Shannon Lynch in the 100-yard butterfly by a margin of 0.10 seconds.
+At the same NJSIAA championship meet, Bohm touched second to Shannon Lynch in the 100-yard butterfly by a margin of 0.10 seconds.

 Outside of scholastic competition, Bohm placed 1st in the 100- and 200-meter backstroke swimming for the Somerset Hills YMCA at the 1995 National YMCA Swimming Long Course Championship.
 Despite having the fourth-fastest seeding run in the 50-meter she did not post times in the trials or finals.
 She also placed 11th in the 100 meter butterfly.
 Bohm had placed 3rd, 3rd and 6th, respectively, in the 50-, 100- and 200-meter backstrokes in the 1994 National YMCA Long course championship.
 Bohm placed 7th and 3rd, respectively, in the 100- and 200-yard backstroke events at the 1995 YMCA Nationals (short course).
 She had placed 5th and 11th in the 1994 YMCA Nationals (short course).
-Bohm did not return to contest the backstroke at either the long course or short course National YMCA champsionships in 1996 or 1997.
+Bohm did not return to contest the backstroke at either the long course or short course National YMCA championships in 1996 or 1997.

 As a senior, she was a 1997 All-American selection by the NISCA in the 100-yard backstroke.
 She was an All-American honorable mention in the 100-yard butterfly.